fetchai/docs-archived/docs/etch-language/functions.md

 endfunction

 ```
-However, reassigning an object and changing any of its values does affect the original.
+However, reassigning an object and changing any of its internal values does affect the original.

 ``` c++
 function main()